 Doing well in your classes is important, but it is just as important for you to participate in social gatherings outside of the classroom, which are called “mixers,” where you will go to a restaurant or bar/club off campus (most times to Santa Monica) to socialize with your classmates.
 It is also important for you to be a member of various student clubs and organizations in order to improve your English, improve your socialization skills with students of different backgrounds, nationalities, and cultures, and truly experience student life here in America.
 Improving your English communication and social interaction skills is key for success here in the U.S.!

-Information regarding the various student clubs and organizations and mixers will be available to you once you start classes in the fall at the Graziadio Business School.
-Although it may be tempting and easier for you to interact with students that speak your native language, integration, immersion, and interaction with American students and students that don't speak your native language is necessary for you to improve your English communication skills and get the best experience out of your studying in America.
+Information regarding the various student clubs and organizations and mixers will be available to you once you start classes in the fall at the Graziadio School.
+It may be tempting and easier for you to interact with students that speak your native language.
+However, integration, immersion, and interaction with American students and students that don't speak your native language is necessary for you to improve your English communication skills and get the best experience out of your studying in America.
 The best way to learn English is by speaking English!
 As with anything, if you put your effort into it, the results will be fruitful.